 2.1 The Council operates through a variety of undertakings, either exercising full control of an organisation (subsidiary undertakings) or in partnership with other organisations (associate undertakings).
-To provide a full picture of the activities of the Council, Group Accounts have been prepared which include those organisations where the interest is considered material.
+To provide a full picture of the activities of the Council, Group Accounts have been prepared which include those organisations where the interest is considered material to the Group as a whole.
 The Group Accounts consolidate the Council's accounts with those of: